bbauska/UofM-AdvStyling/readme.md

 Templates are really interesting.
 Some people build their sites directly from the template.
-They grab some HTML code, they change it around, and they\'re done.
+They grab some HTML code, they change it around, and they&apos;re done.
 They only provide the content and they still get a great looking site.

-Other people develop their code on their own, but they\'ll go in and they\'ll use some frameworks to add little functionality that they don\'t want to code themselves, or they\'re unable to code themselves.
+Other people develop their code on their own, but they&apos;ll go in and they&apos;ll use some frameworks to add little functionality that they don&apos;t want to code themselves, or they&apos;re unable to code themselves.

-Now there are things such as pure coders, particularly computer scientists and the really, you know, us really geeky types, who sometimes think, nope, I\'m going to write everything from scratch.
-I\'m not going to use other people\'s code.
+Now there are things such as pure coders, particularly computer scientists and the really, you know, us really geeky types, who sometimes think, nope, I&apos;m going to write everything from scratch.
+I&apos;m not going to use other people&apos;s code.
 I disagree with that.
-I think that if you want to learn web design, it\'s important that you get to know at least one popular framework.
-That way, you\'ll be able to communicate with others who are doing web design, and if need be, jump in quickly.
+I think that if you want to learn web design, it&apos;s important that you get to know at least one popular framework.
+That way, you&apos;ll be able to communicate with others who are doing web design, and if need be, jump in quickly.

-As we start to learn more about Bootstrap, I want you to understand that it\'s a tool, and it\'s supposed to be making your life easier.
-If it isn\'t, that\'s okay, you can go back to coding on your own, but you still want to know a little bit about it.
+As we start to learn more about Bootstrap, I want you to understand that it&apos;s a tool, and it&apos;s supposed to be making your life easier.
+If it isn&apos;t, that&apos;s okay, you can go back to coding on your own, but you still want to know a little bit about it.

 ## Most popular frontend frameworks 2023;